theme-next/theme-next.org/source/docs/getting-started/index.md

 By default the Hexo site use NexT favicons in `hexo-site/themes/next/source/images/` directory with different size for different device.

 We recommend that you put custom favicons into `hexo-site/source/` directory.
-To get or check favicons, you can visit {% exturl Favicon Generator https://realfavicongenerator.net %}.
+To get or check favicons, you can visit [Favicon Generator](https://realfavicongenerator.net).
 In this way, you **must remove** `/images` prefix from pathes, and **rename & redefine** the name or format of favicons in `favicon` section in {% label primary@theme config file %}, otherwise Next will rewrite your custom icons in Hexo.

 {% tabs favicon %}